-The main subject is apparent in the first card, while the story plays out through the following cards.
+The main subject is apparent in the first card, while the story plays out through the following tarot cards.

 Your Comic Strip Reading

-||Page of Cups
+|6 of Cups

-|10 of Pentacles
+||Ace of Pentacles

-||5 of Swords
+|6 of Swords

 Card 2: Ace of Pentacles

-Card 1: The Moon
+Card 3: The Moon

 The distinction between this card and some of the conventional types is that the moon is increasing on what is called the side of mercy, to the right of the observer.
 It has sixteen chief and sixteen secondary rays.
 The card represents life of the imagination apart from life of the spirit.
 The path between the towers is the issue into the unknown.
 The dog and wolf are the fears of the natural mind in the presence of that place of exit, when there is only reflected light to guide it.

 The last reference is a key to another form of symbolism.
 The intellectual light is a reflection and beyond it is the unknown mystery which it cannot shew forth.
 It illuminates our animal nature, types of which are represented below – the dog, the wolf and that which comes up out of the deeps, the nameless and hideous tendency which is lower than the savage beast.
-It strives to attain manifestation, symbolized by crawling from the abyss of water to the land, but as a rule it sinks back whence it came.
+It strives to attain manifestation, symbolised by crawling from the abyss of water to the land, but as a rule it sinks back whence it came.
 The face of the mind directs a calm gaze upon the unrest below; the dew of thought falls; the message is: Peace, be still; and it may be that there shall come a calm upon the animal nature, while the abyss beneath shall cease from giving up a form.